The origin of the realization about customer experience

 LFCFG must ensure our clients are satisfied with our service, our business relation, and the whole customer experience, on a micro-level.
 We believe that this is the only way to make sure our clients come back.

 We provide CAAS (commercialization as a service.)
-To everyone in and related to the travel, tourism, and leisure industry.
-How could and can we possibly make sure that every one of our clients and all our other professional relations are completely happy and satisfied with our collective experience.
+To everyone in and related to the real estate industry.
+How could and can we make sure that every one of our clients and all our other professional relations are completely happy and satisfied with our collective experience.

-Although all of them somehow has some connection to the travel and tourism industry, that’s about the only commentator they have.
-Besides that, they range from large franchises via small local destinations to international agencies.
+Although all of them somehow has some connection to the real estate industry, that’s about the only commentator they have.

 There is an old saying; you can’t see the forest for the threes.
 The point in this story being, we already had the solution.
 We had our CAAS.
 All we had to do were to implement our service into our own business.